-If you have been following my blogs or been to my website, you have heard me say, “AWAKEN!
+If you have been following my blogs or seen my website, you have probably heard me say, “AWAKEN!
 It is time to live a more meaningful life!”
 Today, the question that begs an answer is, how?
 How do you go from busy, busy, busy people pulling you here and there, not enough time in the day to finish the projects, not enough energy to meet all the family demands, working a ho-hum job that just pays the bills… to meaningful?

 I think it does, and I think it starts with you.

-Passion and Meaning are not fueled from outside, but sourced from within.
+Passion and a meaningful life are not fueled from outside of you somewhere.
 For instance, you might think that winning the lottery would be just what you need to live a more meaningful life.
-After all, you would not have to work so hard at your ho-hum job all the time.
+After all, you would not always have to work so hard at your ho-hum job.
 You could finally do what you really want to do.
-Consequently, you reason, an improved bank balance would provide the fuel to energize the passion resulting in a more meaningful life.
+Consequently, you reason, your improved bank balance would bring you the passion you need to live a more meaningful life.

-Or, maybe if you could find a better job.
-Doing something that you actually like, rather than doing stuff every day that you don’t really care about.
+Or, possibly, if you could find a better job.
+Doing something that you actually like, rather than doing something every day that you don’t really care about.
 Maybe that would give you more meaning and ignite passion.

-When I was diagnosed with cancer I was smack in the middle of an ordinary, mediocre (healthy or so I thought) life, searching for passion.
+When I was diagnosed with cancer, I was smack in the middle of an ordinary, mediocre (healthy, or so I thought) life, searching for passion.
 Cancer was a HUGE interruption to my plans.
-Amazingly however, it was during cancer that I was able to feel the presence of my passion.
-It was within that very painful and unexpected circumstance that a more meaningful life was born in me.
+Amazingly, however, it was during cancer that passion and a more meaningful life were born in me.
 Here are three lessons I learned:

-Cancer treatment was a rough road for me.
-It forced me to slow my life down (because I was sick, not because I wanted a slower life) and to tune-in to what mattered to me.
-Living with a diagnosis that catapulted me into a balancing act between life and death, suddenly gave me permission to tune-in, get real, and stay brave.
+Cancer treatment was a rough road.
+It forced me to slow my life down (because I was sick, not because I wanted a slower life) and tune in to what mattered most.
+Living with a diagnosis that catapulted me into a balancing act between life and death suddenly gave me permission to tune in and get real.

 Here’s some free advice.
 Don’t wait for the dreaded diagnosis.
 That is definitely the hard way to do it.
 Get real now!
 Become aware of how you feel inside.

 Passion is about energy.
-Feeling depleted, demoralized and damaged means passion is missing.
-Take time to get clear about what depletes you and what energizes you.
-(If you are a pen and paper person, write it down.
+Feeling depleted inside means passion is missing.
+Take time to get clear about what drains you and what energizes you.
+(If you are a pen-and-paper person, write it down.
 Make two columns.
 Energy and Depletion).
-Then, do more of the things that energize you and do less of the things that deplete you.
+Then, do more of the things that energize you and less that deplete you.
 Add more good things and eliminate the bad.
-This takes courage, bravery and time.
+This takes courage and bravery, and time.
 We often drive our lives down the path of least resistance.
-Mediocrity, routine and the ordinary can be overcome but it requires a little risk and sometimes the upsetting of the proverbial apple cart.
+Mediocrity and the ordinary can be overcome but it requires a little risk and sometimes the upsetting of the proverbial apple cart.

 More free advice: It’s your life.
-Go ahead and dump the apple cart.
-Life is too short!
+Dump the apple cart over if necessary.
+Life is short!

 Passion and, subsequently, living a more meaningful life is a continuum.
 It is available from within.
-When you become aware that your life is your life and welcome the courage it takes to start the change; when you take some action by moving away from what depletes you into what energizes you, transformation happens!
+When you become aware that your life is yours and muster up the courage to start the change-when you take some action by moving away from what depletes you into what energizes you-transformation happens!
 You will begin to see the possibilities.
-A passionate and meaningful life will no longer be a thing to reach and achieve outside of you somewhere.
+A passionate and meaningful life will no longer be a thing to reach and achieve outside you somewhere.
 It will become your own.
 It will resonate within.

-Progress comes step-by-step.
+Progress comes step by step.
 Focus on progress rather than on the whole project.
 As you begin to see the possibilities, build on them.
 Explore your ideas and try things along the way.
 Do some research and get feedback.
-Every time you make progress and add an energizing element to your life, acknowledge it, feel it, and live it.
-Your passion will join you as you progress.
+Every time you make progress and add an energizing element to your life, acknowledge it, feel it and live it.
+Passion will become clearer and clearer.
 Your life will become more meaningful.
-Perfection is NOT required.

-Passion came alive to me, right in the middle of chemotherapy and wigs.
-I focused my day making one step of progress after another.
-Believe me when I say, some days I didn’t believe I made any progress at all and some days I felt like the advancement was very small.
-But once I decided that I would focus on making progress, my life became an exciting adventure to be lived, even if it was in waiting rooms, doctor’s offices and infusion centers.
+Right in the middle of chemotherapy and wigs, passion came alive to me.
+Daily I focused on one step of progress after another.
+Believe me when I say some of the progress was very small.
+But it was progress, nonetheless.
+My life became an exciting adventure to be lived, even in waiting rooms, doctor’s offices, and infusion centers.

 A more meaningful and passionate life is available to you.
-Regardless of the circumstances surrounding your life at this very moment.
+It really is, regardless of the circumstances surrounding your life at this very moment.
 You don’t have to go get it.
-It is not ambiguously outside of you somewhere wrapped up in the crazy veneer of your life.
+It is not ambiguously outside you somewhere, wrapped up in the crazy veneer of your life.
 Passion and meaning are states of being.
-They will naturally come to you.
 They are about who you are and how you feel inside.
-Become aware and Awaken!, take action, and make progress.
+So become aware, take action and make progress.
 It is your life.
 Live it!